-We currently offer our molecular COVID-19 test, molecular mpox test, as well as other at-home test kits which address general health and wellness conditions across a wide range of health concerns, such as sexually transmitted infections, heart health and food sensitivities.
+We currently offer our molecular COVID-19 test, molecular mpox test, as well as other mail-in at-home test kits which address general health and wellness conditions across a wide range of health concerns, such as sexually transmitted infections, heart health and food sensitivities.
 In May 2023, we announced a new pharmacy offering with over-the-counter and prescription medication options for common health and wellness needs.
 A key part of our growth strategy is to continue to expand our menu of tests to include other diseases, ailments and general health markers, which we expect will support our growth and continue to contribute to the utility of our platform, including the Cue Health Monitoring System.
-We are currently developing tests in the fields of respiratory health, sexual health, cardiac and metabolic health, women's health, men's health, and chronic disease management.
-We have filed De Novo submission to the FDA for full clearance of our Flu A/B standalone molecular test, Respiratory Syncytial Virus ("RSV") molecular test and filed an EUA submission to the FDA for our Flu A/B + COVID multiplex molecular test.
-We have two test kits in clinical studies, covering Strep Throat and Chlamydia + Gonorrhea (swab collection method), as well as one test kit in late stage technical development for Chlamydia + Gonorrhea (urine collection method).
+We are currently developing tests in the fields of respiratory health, sexual health, cardiac and metabolic health, women's health, and chronic disease management.
+We have filed De Novo submission to the FDA for full clearance of our Flu A/B standalone molecular test and our Respiratory Syncytial Virus ("RSV") molecular test and filed an EUA submission to the FDA for our Flu A/B + COVID molecular multiplex test.
+We have two test kits in clinical studies, covering Strep Throat and Chlamydia + Gonorrhea (swab collection method), as well as two test kits in late stage technical development: Chlamydia + Gonorrhea (urine collection method) molecular multiplex test and Mpox + Herpes molecular multiplex test.
 In August 2022, we completed our launch of Cue Care, our test-to-treat solution for patients who test positive on any COVID-19 test, including at-home antigen tests and in February 2023 we further expanded our Cue Care capabilities to include other at-home test kits.
 In March 2023, the FDA issued an EUA for the Company's molecular test to detect the mpox virus for use in a point-of-care setting.
 In June 2023, the Company received De Novo authorization for the Company's molecular test to detect COVID-19.
+In August 2023, the Company was awarded a new contract for \$28.3 million by BARDA to develop an Influenza A/B, R